jncolema/MSDS_DDS_Spring_2019/Project/Code/DDS_Project_Code_-_JNC.md

 ## [1] 0.2363008
 ```
 ####There is a strong positive linear relationship between ABV and IBU (r = 0.67, *p* = 2.2e-16 from Pearson's r) .
 As the alcohol content of beer increases, the level of bitterness in the beer also tends to increase.

+###Summary
+####Potential Target Markets
+- 10 States housing ~50% of all craft breweries
+- 10 States producing ~50% of all craft beers

+####Ideal Beer Measurements
+- ABV: 5.2% - 6.2%
+- IBV: 19 - 42
+- ABV and IBU are positively correlated

+####Future Research
+- Obtain missing IBU values or understand why so many are missing

+###Links
+- The YouTube presentation for this analysis can be found here: https://youtu.be/BKGMBUrEUE4
+- The GitHub repo for this analysis can be found here: https://github.com/jncolema/MSDS_DDS_Spring_2019/tree/master/Project